Aarnav5037/my-chat-app/README.md

 📊 Database Optimization Recommender System

+The model code is present in e6hackathon.ipynb file.
+The frontend code in src folder and backend code in chat_backend repo.

 🚀 Overview

 This project is a Database Optimization Recommender System built for a hackathon.
 It intelligently analyzes query workloads, execution plans, and database metadata to provide specific, actionable optimization recommendations.
 Unlike generic tips from a standard LLM, our system builds context across multiple queries and uses a combination of rule-based heuristics and an LLM (Mistral 7B) to tailor recommendations for your actual workload.